ATM2100/GuidedWalkThroughOfLinux/Guide.md

 If you ever forget what user you are currently logged into, running the command `whoami` will output the current user.
 There is nothing else to this command, it just outputs the user that is currently logged in.

 ### Find in man page whoami
 Not all man pages are hard to understand.
 Some commands are less complicated than others.
 The `whoami` command is pretty simple, so check out the man page to see that not all man pages are hard to understand.
 How many different options are there?

-#### sudoers
-Another way to get temporary elevated privileges that does not require switching accounts is to start the command with `sudo` or "Super User DO".
-It is worth noting that `sudo`, while useful is not on all Unix based systems.
-It is possible that in the future `sudo` will be replaced with `run0`.
-For now, I will only be going over sudo because of how prolific it is.
-It is worth noting that the main reason `sudo` would get replaced is because it is bulky and configuring sudo is not something standard users care about.

 ### /etc